Kshitijasharma/local-services-nearby/README.md

-### Update : Removed Redis, as my website doesnot have too much traffic yet to manage and backend needs to be deployed and managed accurately.

 # LocalFind

 LocalFind is a web application that helps users discover local services and places nearby.
 It features a modern frontend built with React and a robust backend powered by FastAPI, utilizing Redis for caching and Geoapify for location services.